 There are not many things more controversial than the subject of vaccination.
-Religion, politics, gay marriage etc. sometimes pale in comparison.
+Religion, politics, same-sex marriage etc. sometimes pale in comparison.
 Being raised in a medical family and fully vaccinated, there was actually not any controversy.
 You just got the “jab”.
 No matter the bug, get a shot against it.
 No questions asked.
 Even in medical school, where questions should be the norm, vaccines somehow escaped that discussion.
 That is how I was raised and how I was trained.

 But after meeting my future wife, I started asking questions.
 Was a vaccine needed for chicken pox?
 How many people were harmed from this viral infection.
 Was there any benefit to natural immunity against the varicella virus?
 What are the ingredients in this vaccine?
 What are the ingredients in all vaccines?
 Was there more to the eradication of polio and smallpox than what we were told in medical school?

 The list of questions became very long and encompassed the 16 viruses and bacteria in the current U.S. vaccine program.
 Do we need to vaccinate every newborn against hepatitis B?
 This vaccine, after all, contains a billion billion aluminum particles.
 Three doses are given.